Buena Vista, Georgia

 For the next 30 years Eddie did just that.
 He built room after room onto his mom's little farm house, furnishing it with paintings and sculptures of multi-colored Pasaquoyans in their anti-gravity "Power Suits."
 He covered the outside walls with mystic symbols, and filled the surrounding seven-acre compound with cement totem poles and lots of big heads, all brightly decorated with Sherwin Williams house paint.
 He used hubcaps and Tupperware as molds for the stucco insets in his undulating brick and concrete walls.

 As St. EOM, Eddie wore serapes and necklaces; turbans, feathered headdresses, and pointy coolie hats.
 He braided his beard with corks and beads.
-He earned money by telling fortunes.
+He never paid taxes, and earned money by telling fortunes.
 Allen Woodall Jr., owner of the Lunch Box Museum in Columbus, recalled driving out to Pasaquan to have his fortune told in 1962.
 "You'd park outside and beep your horn," he said.
 "If Eddie wanted to work that day he'd wave you in."
 Allen paid ten dollars, and Eddie's predictions for him all came true.

 If you visit Pasaquan today, Eddie won't be around -- he shot himself in 1986.
 But the "Bodacious Mystic Badass of Buena Vista" has left behind plenty to interpret.
 His sprawling art site and home makeover still stands, tended by volunteers from the Pasaquan Preservation Society, visited by countless fans despite the local highway departments tendency to remove its directional signs.